hansamaligamage/loadingpanel/README.md

 It has used a div tag as a loading panel and showed it when the action method starts, after data loads succesfully it hides the loading panel

+Read this article to find how to add a Jquery loading panel, https://social.technet.microsoft.com/wiki/contents/articles/46671.asp-net-core-how-to-show-a-loading-panel-in-a-page.aspx

 This code snippet shows how to show a loading panel in middle of a long running action, If you want to style this loading panel you can use bootstrap styling or any other technique